What’s your next decluttering project?

 Every home is different, and every place has its own challenges, of course.

-And we ‘declutterers’ are all unique, we all have our special requirements and preferences and our personal ideas how our home should look like.
+And we ‘declutterers’ are all unique, we all have our special requirements and preferences and our personal ideas about how our home should look like.

 Only you can decide which areas in your home or which categories of belongings need some decluttering, and in which order you wish to organise the work.